kyberdrb/clean_pacman_cache_dir/README.md

                 };
             }

       Choose one of the belowmentioned functions to overload `operator<` as friend or member function with parameter types matching the type of dereferenced smart pointer.

       All of the belowmentioned functions work for dereferenced comparison together with overloaded 'std::less' funcion for cutom type or with custom comparator without 'std::less' specialization

+            // Package.h

             bool operator<(const Package& package) const {
                 // TODO maybe replace the 'getName()' function with only fields?